EmasKiara/eon-terms-and-conditions/README.md

 (iii)Any products, data, information or services purchased or obtained, or messages received, or transactions entered, through or from the service.<br>
 (iv)Unauthorised access to or alteration of your transmissions or data.<br>
 (v)Statements or conduct of anyone on the service.<br>
-(vi)The use, inability to use, unauthorised use, performance or non-performance of any third-party account provider site, even if the provider has been advised previously of the possibility of such damages. (vii)Any other matter relating to the service.
+(vi)The use, inability to use, unauthorised use, performance or non-performance of any third-party account provider site, even if the provider has been advised previously of the possibility of such damages.<br>
+(vii)Any other matter relating to the service.

 <h2>Documents Policy</h2>
 Eon Ezy does not return any customer documents including but not limited to IDs, Address proofs, and photographs.
 Eon Ezy may disclose the customer information/documents to credit agencies/bureaus, or any other financial institution/third party that may need the information as deemed necessary by Eon Ezy/any other regulatory/legal authority.
 In this regard, customers waive the privilege of privacy.